 The monocular size and weight are also important for backpacking and hiking people.
 Because the less space it occupies the better for you.
 When backpacking, everybody wants to take the minimum amount of gadgets and gears to limit size and weight.
 So, a monocular should be small and lightweight.
 That will help you carry it with you.

 A pricey product isn’t always the one that you may need.
 Sometimes, all the fancy features and specifications aren’t that important for your work.
+Like the superb EOTech clones that hunting lovers use.
 Here, we’ve picked the gems from many of them for you that are budget-friendly and top quality at the same time.
 Shopping online is also a good option to cut the price range to a minimum.

 Eye relief is the distance of the focal point from the monocular.
 If that is 15mm, then you need to place your mono 15mm away from your eye.
 If you are using glasses, then buy a monocular with greater eye relief.
 That will lessen the hassle for you as your glasses won’t come between the distance and you will be adjusting the distance with ease.